-Join Thiago Mundim for an in-depth discussion in this video Dimensions filter, part of Up and Running with ArchiCAD.
+Join Thiago Mundim for an in-depth discussion in this video Dimensions filter, part of Learning ArchiCAD.

 - And finally, the last filter we're going to look at is the dimension filter.
 I'm going to zoom in here in this corner and you can see that all my dimensions and area calculations are in millimeters.
 So if I go here in the Quick Option and change it to Plain Meter, you're going to notice that everything changed to meter.
 If I go to US Architect, you're going to see that everything is now feet and inches.
 So let's go back to Plain Millimeter and let's say I'm not happy with this one because I don't like the fact that we have the area calculation in millimeters, square meter.